Ebor Festival tips: Antepost preview and best bets for Clipper Handicap

 2pts win Perotto in Clipper Handicap at 12/1 (General)

-Hot on the heels of the Golden Mile, York’s Clipper Handicap is another seriously strong and richly-endowed mile handicap and it invariably attracts a bunch of the same horses that also lined up at Goodwood.
+Hot on the heels of the Golden Mile, York’s Clipper Handicap is another seriously strong and richly-endowed mile handicap and it invariably attracts a bunch of the same horses who lined up at Goodwood.

 Four (Blue For You, What’s The Story, Poet’s Society and Chil The Kite) of the last eight Clipper winners contested the Golden Mile en route to the Knavesmire, while 2020 winner Montatham was due to run at Goodwood but was withdrawn on account of the (good to firm) ground on the day.